It's the Easter Beagle, Charlie Brown (soundtrack): Composition and musical themes

 The Easter Beagle score blends West Coast jazz with elements of European classical harmony and impressionistic color.

 Guaraldi incorporated several classical quotations.
-Ludwig van Beethoven's 'Piano Sonata No. 3 in C Major" is performed in a straightforward interpretation for Schroeder's scenes.
+Ludwig van Beethoven's "Piano Sonata No. 3 in C Major" is performed in a straightforward interpretation for Schroeder's scenes.
 In contrast, the second movement of Beethoven's "Symphony No. 7" is arranged in a Latin jazz style, featuring syncopated rhythms and reimagined harmonies while preserving its melodic content.
-Later in the special, the first movement of the symphony is presented in traditional form, highlighting Guaraldi's dual commitment to classical structure and stylistic experimentation.
-In one cue, used during a shopping mall scene with Peppermint Patty, Marcie and Snoopy, Guaraldi reinterprets Johann Sebastian Bach's "Minuet in G Major" with a music-box quality.
-The use of high piano registers, quiet dynamics, and slow pacing creates a whimsical, dreamlike effect that contrasts with other themes in the special.
+Later in the special, the first movement of the symphony is presented in traditional form.
+In one cue, used during a shopping mall scene with Peppermint Patty, Marcie and Snoopy, Guaraldi reinterprets Johann Sebastian Bach's "Minuet in G Major" with a music-box quality by performing it on the harpsichord.

-Among Guaraldi's original pieces, "Easter Theme" is a highlight.
-Written for jazz trio with flute obbligato, it integrates classical phrasing and harmonic structure with jazz improvisation.
+Written for jazz trio with flute obbligato, "Easter Theme" integrates classical phrasing and harmonic structure with jazz improvisation.
 Claire's flute contributes a chamber-like texture, consistent with Guaraldi's blend of jazz and classical sensibilities in his later soundtracks.
 Guaraldi also revisited several earlier Peanuts themes.
 In this special, "Linus and Lucy" is broken into multiple cues rather than played as a complete version.
 The A-section appears in a swing arrangement with brushed drums.
 The bridge is presented in a Latin variation with hand percussion.
 A third cue recasts the piece as a gentle ballad using modal harmony and suspended chords.
-These reinterpretations suggest an approach similar to classical variation, in which a central theme is explored through changing rhythm and harmony.

 Guaraldi had grown more confident as a guitarist by 1974 and used the instrument more actively in his scoring.
 In "Snoopy and Woodstock," which reworks the earlier "Mystery Theme" from It's a Mystery, Charlie Brown, Guaraldi employs a more assertive guitar tone with tighter rhythmic phrasing.
 The result is a funk-influenced cue that retains its melodic identity.
 A short reprise of this cue, played during the scene where Snoopy presents Woodstock with a birdhouse, is not included on the album.
 "Woodstock's Dream," a recurring motif, is built around subtonic and subdominant harmonies.
-Its balanced and simple structure demonstrates Guaraldi's ability to develop functional and adaptable thematic material.
 This piece originated in an improvisational segment from Sing Unto the Lord a New Song, a chamber work by composer Lynn Shurtleff.
 Guaraldi and Shurtleff had previously collaborated on The Charlie Brown Suite (1969).

 Several other cues showcase Guaraldi's stylistic range.
 In the scenes set in Peppermint Patty's kitchen, he uses a stripped-down arrangement of her theme, a relaxed twelve-bar blues, and a jazz waltz in 3/4 with rhythmic displacement.
-These stylistic changes align with the emotional tone of each scene and reflect Guaraldi's versatility.
+These stylistic changes align with the emotional tone of each scene.